 Infants, the elderly and those with weakened immune systems are most at risk.
 According to the Centers for Disease Control and Prevention, more than half of infants less than 1 year old who get the disease must be hospitalized.
 About one in 10 children with pertussis get pneumonia, and about one in 250 people who become infected develop a brain disorder called encephalopathy.
-The disease causes an estimated 10 to 20 deaths each year in the United States.

 In Marin, the Ross Valley School District's five campuses in San Anselmo and Fairfax are being hit the hardest.